 \section{Conservation and Memory}

 In this section we explore the relation between charge conservation and memory effects \cite{Strominger:2017zoo,Pasterski:2015zua,Mao:2021eor,Susskind:2015hpa}.
-In this part we only focus our attention to the magneto statics case (for general case, see appendix \ref{cons-memory-general}).
+In this part, we only focus on the magnetostatics case.
 To do so, we start from the conservation of $\Ilaz$ \eqref{Generalized-Ampere-Max} in the $z$ direction

 Equivalently, we can use Stokes' theorem to write this as

 Now we restrict ourselves to the following class of gauge transformations

 Then, we get